benschw/benschw.github.io/_drafts/consul-with-puppet.markdown

 ## Getting your Puppet on

-So what are we actually doing?
-We're doing as little as possible and trying to factor out any mutability into Hiera configs.
-There are existing puppet modules that can do the heavy lifting for us, and there are limited distinctions we require between different services and nodes whichs can be enumerated as properties rather than unique puppet code.
+There are limited distinctions required for different instances of our nodes, all of which can be enumerated as properties rather than included in our puppet code.
+We will leverage existing puppet modules to do the heavy lifting for us and factor out any node/app specific configuration into Hiera configs.

 ### Modules
 All that we have to do is compose other people's work into a stack.

 - [solarkennedy/puppet-consul](https://github.com/solarkennedy/puppet-consul) - provisions our Consul cluster and the Consul client agents registering/servicing our applications.
-- [puppet-dnsmasq](https://github.com/rlex/puppet-dnsmasq) - routes consul DNS lookups to the consul agent (I.e. If our app looks something up that ends in ".consul" it routes through localhost:8600 -- the consul agent.)
+- [rlex/puppet-dnsmasq](https://github.com/rlex/puppet-dnsmasq) - routes consul DNS lookups to the consul agent (I.e. If our app looks something up that ends in ".consul" it routes through localhost:8600 -- the consul agent.)

 ### Hiera